Australia's government accuses New Zealand of 'conspiring' against it

 "It hasn't (come up) until now because the two parties have had a mutual interest in not bringing it up," George Williams, dean of Sydney University Law school, told CNN.

-"There may have been issues but they just knew that either party might be attacked on these grounds, so they just hadn't pursued it."
+"There may have been issues, but they just knew that either party might be attacked on these grounds, so they just hadn't pursued it."

 But now it is out in the open, it is highly likely the citizenship clause will trap even more Australian politicians on all sides of parliament, Economou said.